Apple M3 Max 16-Core vs EPYC 7702

 Detailed specifications

-EPYC 7702 and Apple M3 Max 16-Core basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+EPYC 7702 and M3 Max 16-Core basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores64 (Tetrahexaconta-Core)16 (Hexadeca-Core)